Namnomnom/smartcity/README.md

 # smartcity

-In this project, we aim to develop a system to measure the number of people in large crowds, which is a key aspect of smart city infrastructure.
+In this student project, we aim to develop a system to measure the number of people in large crowds, which is a key aspect of smart city infrastructure.
 Monitoring crowd density can help improve public safety, event planning, and urban mobility in real time.

 To achieve this, we explore different sensor-based and vision-based approaches for crowd measurement.
 Our system is designed to: